 - 5. Legal Education.
-The applicant must have received a J.D. law degree from a law school that was approved by the American Bar Association at the time of such applicant's graduation. - 6.
+The applicant must have received a J.D. degree from a law school that was approved by the American Bar Association at the time of such applicant's graduation. - 6.
 Bar Examination History.
 The applicant must have failed no more than two bar examinations of any of the states or territories of the United States (including Virginia), or the District of Columbia, and must have failed no bar examination within the five years immediately preceding the application for admission to the Virginia Bar. - 7.
-Intent to Practice Full Time in Virginia.
-An applicant must intend, promptly after being admitted to practice in Virginia without examination, to establish his or her office in Virginia and to practice full time from such Virginia office.
-Full time is defined as being engaged in the active practice of law (as defined above) as one's primary occupation for at least thirty-five (35) hours weekly and having an office where clients can be seen on the premises.
-The Board shall not approve an application unless the applicant has verifiable plans to practice in Virginia (i.e., a job offer from a Virginia firm, a relocation to the Virginia office of the applicant's firm, an executed lease for office space in
+Instruction in Virginia Law.
+The applicant must have completed twelve (12) hours of instruction approved by the Virginia Continuing Legal Education Board on Virginia substantive and/or procedural law within six (6) months immediately prior to filing an application and must have read and be familiar with the Virginia Rules of Professional Conduct.